 The algorithm behind production: how audience data is measured 📊

 The Ibero-American film industry has integrated technological tools to analyze the performance of movies on digital platforms.
-Big data systems process variables such as viewing time, pauses, and scene replays to predict box office success and awards.
+Big data systems process variables such as viewing time, pauses, and scene replays to predict box office success and awards outcomes.
 In the case of Los Domingos, data shows a retention peak in the climax scene, while Belén records higher social media interaction.
 These metrics, although they do not determine the award, are used by distributors to adjust release strategies.

 Eleven nominations and not a single gap on the red carpet 🎬